xavier-tobin/PatternAnnotatedString/README.md

 You are not limited to one pattern annotation (or type of pattern annotation) when styling a string - both `annotatedWith()` and `patternAnnotatedString()` can take a list of annotations.

-This makes it easy to create rich, custom text styles:
+This makes it easy to create rich, custom text styles in only a few lines of code.
+Here, we combine several of the above examples:

 ```kotlin
 @Composable